daimh/sge/README.md

 All SGE services are running under user 'sge' for security reason, as this is production system.

-Tested with the latest Arch Linux on Oct 27, 2020, on two nodes created by [daiker](https://github.com/daimh/daiker) with command 'daiker run -PT 22 ...'
+Tested with the latest Arch Linux on Oct 27, 2020, on two nodes created by [daiker](https://github.com/daimh/daiker) with command 'daiker run -eT 22 ...'

 Assuming master node hostname is 'master-node', and execution node hostname is 'exec-node'. /etc/hosts on both nodes have these two entries
 ```